PlebLab/Top-Builder/.github/ISSUE_TEMPLATE/top_builder_template.md

 <details>
 <summary><b>Q4: What should be included in the introduction video?</b></summary>
 A4: Your video should introduce your team, explain your project idea, and highlight its uniqueness and contribution to the Bitcoin and Lightning community.
-Short 3 minute video is all that is needed.
+A short 2-minute video is all that is needed.
 </details>

 <details>